-We battle persistent invasives: 3+ acres of kudzu, plus autumn olive, Japanese knotweed, wineberries, and bittersweet oriental, all organically (and with a lot of manual labor), with the goal to help preserve the forest and creek area filled with treasured natives such as black cohosh, bloodroot, slippery elm, lady slippers, and more.
+We battle persistent invasives: 3+ acres of kudzu, plus autumn olive, Japanese knotweed, bush honeysuckle, wineberries, and bittersweet oriental, all organically with a lot of manual labor and the help of 14 myotonic goat wethers, with the goal to help preserve the forest and creek area filled with treasured natives such as black cohosh, bloodroot, slippery elm, lady slippers, and more.

 We have gardens of various sizes, beehives, are working on establishing a food forest, and enjoy farming our woods, especially with mushrooms.

 We have lots to share, so we hope you find something useful, helpful, interesting, or inspiring here!